Growth in groups: ideas and perspectives: Growth in linear algebraic groups

 \subsection{Growth in $\SL_2(\mathbb{F}_q)$}

 We finally come to the proof of Thm.~\ref{thm:main08}.
 This is a ``modern'' proof, without any reliance on the sum-product theorem, and with a fairly straightforward generalization to higher-rank groups.
-This part is a little closer to \cite{PS} (and, in a sense, \cite{HeSL3}) than to the first version of \cite{BGT}.\footnote{A simplification to the argument in \cite{BGT} found by the author at the time of the events (later incorporated in \cite{BGT}) turned out to be equivalent to the argument of Pyber and Szab\'o.} Note the parallels with Prop.~\ref{prop:jutor} (pivoting). \begin{proof}[Proof of Theorem \ref{thm:main08}] By (\ref{eq:mony}), we can assume that $A=A^{-1}$ and $e\in A$ without loss of generality.
-We can also assume $A$ to be larger than an absolute constant, as otherwise $|A\cdot A| \geq |A|+1$ gives us $|A^3|\geq |A|^{1+\delta}$ trivially.
-(If $|A\cdot A|\leq |A|$, then $A\cdot A \supset A\cdot e = A$ implies $A\cdot A = A$, and, since $A$ generates $G$, $A \cdot A = A$ implies that $A = G$.)
+This part is a little closer to \cite{PS} than to the first version of \cite{BGT}.
+Note the parallels with Prop.~\ref{prop:jutor} (pivoting).